Committee Members

 General Member

-Dan is a Ruby developer currently based in Gadigal (Sydney).
+Dan is a Ruby developer currently based in Naarm (Melbourne).
 After originally studying classical music at uni, Dan made the career-change in 2021 through a coding bootcamp.
-When he's not scraping fantasy AFL stats, you can find him playing futsal or netball, doing a pub trivia or co-organising ROROSyd.
+When he's not scraping fantasy AFL stats, you can find him playing futsal or netball, or doing pub trivia.
+He is a former co-organiser of Ruby Sydney.

 Photo of Helen Stonehouse